inventit/inventit.github.io/references/moat-java-api-document.md

   The method should tell the MOAT IoT Client/Gateway if the method execution is performed synchronously or asynchronously (See the Examples below).
 The method is able to return arbitrary error code when you'd like to pass it to the server.
 The negative integer value can be sent back to the server automatically. </p>

 #### Examples
-1) This declaration means the method <code>associate</code> is performed synchronously and is expected for the object itself to be updated after the execution.
+1) This declaration means the method <code>associate</code> is performed synchronously.

 ```java
 @Command